AjayBadrinath/Compute_pi/python/readme.md

 #Python implementation of Computation Of  π

-This Python Script (not effitient at all!!) computes what the above title says I came accross this problem on the internet -> Compute PI based on only random numbers Thought that was intersting and tried implementing the same myself
+This Python Script (not effitient at all!!) computes what the above title says

+I came across this problem on the internet -> Compute PI based on only random numbers

+Thought that was intersting and tried implementing the same myself